landoa436/Lando-Antonio/README.md

 This is a compilation of all my files in antonio.epizy.com.
-I will use this ad my staging point for landoantonio.com
+I will use this as my staging point in the future for landoantonio.com